Master of Science in Health Services Administration

 In addition to the general requirements of the university, specific requirements for admission to classified graduate status are:

-- A minimum grade point average of 3.0 ("B") for the major or for the last 90 quarter units of undergraduate coursework and in all post-graduate coursework;
+- A minimum grade point average of 3.0 ("B") for the major or for the last 60 semester units of undergraduate coursework and in all post-graduate coursework;

 - A copy of most recent resume or curriculum vitae;

 - A statement of purpose, double-spaced and 2-3 pages maximum, describing those experiences which have shaped the applicant's interest in the MSHSA program.
-Comment on your current knowledge, skills, experience, and preference areas of work in the field of health services administration, one academic experience which has meant the most to your professional career, immediate and long-term professional goals, reasons for being interested in the MSHSA program, strengths the applicant brings to the program, skills which the applicant would like to improve, how MSHSA degree will help yoU grow professionally.;
+Comment on your current knowledge, skills, experience, and preferred areas of work in the field of health services administration, one academic experience which has meant the most to your professional career, immediate and long-term professional goals, reasons for being interested in the MSHSA program, strengths the applicant brings to the program, skills which the applicant would like to improve, and how the MSHSA degree will help you grow professionally.;

 - Writing sample based on a health services management topic of interest to the applicant, typed, approximately 1,000 words, double spaced;

-- Gained a recommendation for advancement to candidacy from the Graduate Coordinator of the Department of Health Science and Human Ecology.
+- Recommendation for advancement to candidacy from the Graduate Director of the Master of Science in Health Service Administration Program.

 Advancement to Candidacy